adambard/learnxinyminutes-docs/elm.html.markdown

 fst ("elm", 42) -- "elm"
 snd ("elm", 42) -- 42

 -- Records are like tuples but the fields have names.
--- Notice that equals signs, not colons, are used.
+The order of fields -- doesn't matter.
+Notice that record values use equals signs, not colons.
 { x = 3, y = 7}

 -- Access a field with a dot and the field name.
 { x = 3, y = 7}.x -- 3

--- Or with an accessor fuction, a dot and then the field name.
+-- Or with an accessor fuction, which is a dot and the field name on its own.
 .y { x = 3, y = 7} -- 7

 -- Update the fields of a record.
 (It must have the fields already.)
 { person |
   name = "George" }

+-- Update multiple fields at once, using the current values.
-{ physics |
+{ particle |
-  position = physics.position + physics.velocity,
+  position = particle.position + particle.velocity,
-  velocity = physics.velocity + physics.acceleration }
+  velocity = particle.velocity + particle.acceleration }

 {-- Control Flow --}